gragland/chatgpt-chrome-extension/README.md

 npm install
 ```

-Copy `.env-example` into a new file named `.env` and add your ChatGPT email and password.
+Copy `.env-example` into a new file named `.env` and add your ChatGPT API Key.

 Run the server so the extension can communicate with ChatGPT.